Damion Downs: Southampton

 On July 9, 2025, Downs joined Southampton on a four-year contract.
 He made his debut on August 9, in a 2–1 victory against Wrexham.
+On January 7, 2026, Downs joined Hamburger SV on loan for the remainder of the 2025–26 season.

+On September 2, 2026, Downs joined St. Louis City SC on loan until the end of the 2027 MLS season.

 International career

 Downs holds dual citizenship, having been born in Germany to an American father and German mother, and having been raised in both countries.
 In April 2022, he was called up to a training camp for the United States U20s in Carson, California.
 In May 2022, he was named to the United States U20 provisional roster for the 2022 CONCACAF U-20 Championship but did not make the final squad.
 In September 2022, he was put on standby for the Germany U19s for 2023 UEFA European Under-19 Championship qualification but did not make the final squad.

 Downs was called up to a training camp in June 2024 for the United States U23s in Kansas City, Kansas ahead of the 2024 Summer Olympics but was not named to the final Olympics squad.
 He was called up to the Germany U20s for sets of friendlies in each of September, October, and November 2024.

 On May 22, 2025, Downs was called up by United States national team coach Mauricio Pochettino for training camp in Chicago ahead of matches against Turkey and Switzerland.
 On June 5, 2025, Downs was named to the USMNT final roster for the 2025 CONCACAF Gold Cup.

 In the 2025 CONCACAF Gold Cup quarterfinal match against Costa Rica, Downs scored the winning penalty in the shootout to send the United States to the semi-finals.